 Fiona often treated the cat as through it was human, letting it eat at the table like most people.
 She spoiled her pet; she played and cuddled with Jinx on a daily basis.
 She used her weekly allowance to buy him every kind of cat toy and only the finest of cat food.
 She would make small outfits for the cat, worrying if her friend got cold.
 She so did love her cute little kitty-cat, and Jinx loved her back.
 He followed her wherever she goes, slept by her bed every night, and welcomed the outfits that his owner had charitably made for him.

 Taking her own plate, she sat next to Jinx and they ate their breakfast together.
 “When we’re done,” Fiona said, half to Jinx and half to herself, “I should start making daddy’s breakfast.”

 The sounds of a door opening and footsteps on hard wood floor alarmed Fiona of her father’s awaking.
 She had already bathed and clothed herself; she was wearing a short sleeved black dress with a white collar, white knee-high socks, and a pair of old-fashioned black shoes.
 She also made him a breakfast of strawberry pancakes and coffee, his favorite.

 Gabriel walked into the living room, still in his white tank top and boxers.
-His short hair draped over his face, which it usually looked before he combed it.
+His short hair draped over his forehead, which it usually looked before he combed it, and the hairs on his chin and above his upper lip were visible, meaning that he hadn’t shaved yet.
 He fiddled with his glasses before he saw Fiona.
 “Good morning, sleeping beauty.”
 She said in a way that sounded kind-hearted, eventhrough she technical just insulted him.
 He yawned and walked over to pat his daughter’s head.
 “Morning, my sweet.”

 “I made your favorite breakfast: pancakes with strawberries.
 I also made you some coffee”